gradha/gradha.github.io/pelican/content/nimrod/users_prefer_static_linking.md

 language incompatibilities.
 This ends up creating a divide between programmers and affects end users too.

-If you thought your problems are only here, don't look at operative system upgrades, the main reason people are *scared to death* to upgrade their system.
-If you know of a computer end user who is not scared to death of upgrades it is only because he hasn't suffered the experience of *upgrading* the machine to only find out (sometimes weeks later) that a critical program stopped working because it is incompatible with the new version of the operative system.
+If you thought your problems are only here, don't look at operating system upgrades, the main reason people are *scared to death* to upgrade their system.
+If you know of a computer end user who is not scared to death of upgrades it is only because he hasn't suffered the experience of *upgrading* the machine to only find out (sometimes weeks later) that a critical program stopped working because it is incompatible with the new version of the operating system.
 This causes pain, gnashing of teeth and hatred towards computers and/or technology.